vbonduro/AudioBookRequest/README.md

    1. Enable `Auto Download` at the top.
    2. The remaining heuristics determine the ranking of any sources retrieved from Prowlarr.
    3. Indexer flags allow you to add priorities to certain sources like freeleeches.

-### Notifications

-Notifications depend on [Apprise](https://github.com/caronc/apprise) or [Gotify](https://gotify.net/).

-#### Apprise

-1. Ensure you have a working Apprise instance.
-2. Create a new configuration.
-For example paste your Discord webhook link (`https://discord.com/api/webhooks/<channel>/<id>`) into the configuration.
-3. Copy the notification url along the format of `https://apprise.example.com/notify/<id>`.

-#### Gotify

-1. Create an application.
-2. Copy the token.

-#### ABR

-1. On AudioBookRequest, head to `Settings>Notifications`.
-2. Add the Apprise URL or the path to your gotify instance with `/message` appended, i.e.: `http://gotify:8080/message`.
-3. For gofity, add the API key as a header: `{"Authorization": "Bearer <your token>"}`.
-4. Configure the remaining settings. **The event variables are case sensitive**.
-5. `Additional POST fields` allow you to add extra values that are sent along in the POST request to the notification service.
-This allows for changing the priority for gotify notifications or changing the look of apprise notifications. **Event variables also work in keys and values!**

 ### OpenID Connect